EDUCATION & TRAINING

 The online activities outlined above are automatically registered in the CAC Database as Professional Development points for certified NCCP coaches.

-Individuals involved in activities sanctioned by Taekwondo Canada or its members, are subject to standards of behaviour as presented in Taekwondo Canada’s Code of Conduct.
+Individuals involved in activities sanctioned by Taekwondo Canada or its members, are subject to standards of behaviour as presented in Taekwondo Canada’s Code of Conduct and Ethics Policy.

 Minimum Certification Requirements